-World Oceans Day celebrates our oceans as a life source, supporting humanity’s sustenance and that of very other organism on earth, as well as an acknowledgement of the sustainability challenges and an act of declaration of conservation developments ahead.
+World Oceans Day celebrates our oceans as a life source, supporting humanity’s sustenance and that of every other organism on earth, as well as an acknowledgement of the sustainability challenges and an act of declaration of conservation developments ahead.

 In line with World Oceans Day, we wanted to celebrate the inclusive and innovative resource of seaweed science and how it relates to the needs of building a sustainable ocean.
 We speak to Churchill Fellow, Kelp farmer and owner of Sea Health Products Joanne Lane to deepen our understanding of seaweed.